Divyansh-0/DL_VID_CLASSIFICATION/README.md

-## Video Understanding with Deep Learning: A Comparative Study
+## A Comparative Study of EfficientNet, MobileNet, ResNet-50, and VGG-16 for Action Recognition

 This repository contains the code and resources for a comprehensive study comparing various CNN architectures for video understanding tasks.